Neil Armstrong Hall of Engineering

-- Aisling Coughlan, David Johnson, Heidi A. Diefes-Dux, K. Anna Douglas2, Kendra Erk, Tanya A. Faltens, and Alejandro Strachan “Enhanced Learning of Mechanical Behavior of Materials via Combined Experiments and nanoHUB Simulations: Learning Modules for Sophomore MSE Students ,” Mater.
+Aisling Coughlan, David Johnson, Heidi A. Diefes-Dux, K. Anna Douglas, Kendra Erk, Tanya A. Faltens, and Alejandro Strachan “Enhanced Learning of Mechanical Behavior of Materials via Combined Experiments and nanoHUB Simulations: Learning Modules for Sophomore MSE Students ,” Mater.
 Res.
 Soc.
 Symp.
 Proc.
 (2015).

 - MSE 235 Materials Properties Laboratory